garyrule/terraform-aws-static-website/README.md

 ## Examples
 [Example directories] include a minimal configuration in `main.tf`.
-The README.md file for eache example shows a more detailed configuration example.
+The README.md file for each example shows a more detailed configuration example.